-Rebellion was breaking out in America, and Alexander's Loyalist father Kenneth and uncle John were named Lieutenants in the King's Royal Regiment of New York, under the command of Sir John Johnson.
-Alexander and his sisters were moved to Johnson's estates in the Mohawk Valley, where his maternal uncle, John - 'Ready Money' - Macivor lived.
+Alexander and his sisters were moved to Sir William Johnson's estates in the Mohawk Valley, where his maternal uncle, John 'Ready Money' Macivor lived.
 At the age of 14, when the War of Revolution was at its height and Loyalists were under constant threat, Alexander moved to Montreal with the intention of attending school.

 But the lure of the fur trade proved irresistible and Alexander soon joined the firm of Finlay & Gregory where, after five years of office work, he embarked upon one of the most storied careers in the Canadian fur trading industry.

-At the age of 20, after his original employer was amalgamated into the Northwest Company, Mackenzie was asked to take "a small adventure of goods" to Detroit where he impressed his employers enough to be offered the first of many corporate shares in the growing business.
+At the age of 20, after his original employer was amalgamated into the North West Company, Mackenzie was asked to take "a small adventure of goods" to Detroit where he impressed his employers enough to be offered the first of many corporate shares in the growing business.
 During three years at the English (Churchill) River department, he was reacquainted with his cousin, Roderick Mackenzie, who would also leave a tremendous legacy in the young nation of Canada.

 In 1787, Mackenzie was dispatched to the outermost station on the continent, the 'Old Establishment' on Lake Athabasca in northeast Alberta, where he worked under the ruthless American-born trader Peter Pond.
-Soon, Mackenzie was given charge of the department, and led the building of Fort Chipewyan, where his cousin kept what the largest library in the wilderness, nicknamed Athens of the North.
+Soon, Mackenzie was given charge of the department, and led the building of Fort.
+Chipewyan, where his cousin kept the largest library in the wilderness, nicknamed 'Athens of the North'.
 Here, Mackenzie planned the explorations that would make him famous.

-Mackenzie's dream was to find the fabled Northwest Passage, a waterway that would link the fur trade of North America with sailing ships on the Pacific Ocean, and hence an economical trade route through Asia and beyond to Europe.
+Mackenzie's dream was to find the fabled North West Passage, a waterway that would link the fur trade of North America with sailing ships on the Pacific Ocean, and hence an economical trade route through Asia and beyond to Europe.